 Here is a look back at the Giants’ ownership since 1925:

 Four, two of which were won against the New England Patriots in the last 20 years.
 Here are the scores from Big Blue’s four Super Bowl victories:

-The Giants are going with second-year QB Daniel Jones, who took over for former Super Bowl MVP Eli Manning during the course of the 2019 season.
+The Giants are going with third-year QB Daniel Jones, who took over for former Super Bowl MVP Eli Manning during the course of the 2019 season.

 *The New York Giants retired No. 14 in honor of both Cuff and Title.